kumarutkarsh99/User_Auth/README.md

 1. Signup: Users create an account by entering an email and password.
 The credentials are saved in `localStorage`.
 2. Login: Users log in by providing their email and password.
 If the credentials match those in `localStorage`, they are logged in and redirected to the welcome page.
 3. Welcome Page: Once logged in, users are greeted with a personalized welcome message.
 4. Logout: Users can log out, which removes the current session from `localStorage` and redirects them to the login page.

-5. Newsletter Subscription: Users can subscribe to a newsletter by entering an email, and a success message is displayed.
+5. Newsletter Subscription: Users can subscribe to a newsletter by entering an email.